-Stock futures mixed to end week
+Dow drops 219 points as stocks end week little changed

 |MODERNA INC.

-Drugmaker Pfizer said it's filing for emergency use approval for its COVID-19 vaccine on Friday, and FOX Business previously reported that Moderna might do so as well.
+Drugmaker Pfizer said it's filing for emergency use approval for its COVID-19 vaccine on Friday.
+After the market close, the Food & Drug Administration said it has targeted Dec.
+10 for its meeting of an advisory committee to discuss the Emergency Use Authorization request.

+Azar telling FOX Business the vaccine approval could come within "weeks", he also noted as previously reported that Moderna might follow suit shortly.
 The two drug companies have each completed their Phase III trials for their drugs, which showed 95% and 94.% efficacy rates, respectively.

 Pfizer is partnering with German drug company BioNTech on its drug, known as BNT162b2.

-Shares of BioNTech surged 5% early Friday, while Pfizer and Moderna were up 1.6% and 3.9%, respectively.
+Gilead Sciences shares fell ]after the World Health Organization advised against using remdesivir for COVID-19 patients, noting there is no evidence it helps with survival.
+The U.S. FDA has previously approved remdesivir for treating COVID-19.

+This as cases of COVID-19 have accelerated in recent days, with the country reporting 170,161 new cases Wednesday, the second-highest daily figure.
+More than 11.7 million people have been infected by the virus, resulting in over 252,000 deaths, according to data compiled by Johns Hopkins University.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE